Camble/LiveryLink/README.md

 In order to automatically share liveries to other players, they must also have Livery Link, and the server you are flying on must be running Livery Link Server.

-The server will be made available for DCS server hosts with the official v1.0 release.
+The server will be made available for DCS server hosts with the v1.0 release.

 ## Recent Changes

+### 0.11.4

+- Updater can now be run manually
+- Reworked script installation flow - user will only be prompted if necessary
+- Display friendly module name in Livery Browser
+- Fixed: Updater installs latest DCS mod even if mod wasn't installed previously
+- Fixed: installing multi-module livery shows duplicate modules in browser
+- Fixed: Livery Link fails to launch automatically if moved to a new location

 ### 0.11.3